How to Register a Limited Partnership in Ontario

 4. Limited partners are liable proportionate to the amount of capital they invest in the partnership

 A limited partnership is free from the audit requirements incumbent on other types of businesses.
-But to better determine if an Ontario limited partnership registration is right for your business, it’s helpful to compare them with other business models.
+But to better determine if an Ontario limited partnership registration is right for your business, it’s helpful to compare them with other types of business models.

 Incorporation